asksouley/asksouley/README.md

 👨‍💻 When I'm not crafting infrastructure solutions, you can find me contributing to open-source projects, tinkering with side projects, or sharing my knowledge through blog posts and tech meetups.

 📫 Let's connect!
 Feel free to reach out for collaboration, discussions, or anything DevOps or cloud storage related.
-Let's build robust and efficient software together! 😄
-Skills: Docker / Jenkins / AWS / TERRAFORM / PYTHON
+Skills: Docker / Jenkins / AWS / Terraform / Python